Request Request an Appointment Call Call Us Map View Map

 If you’re only missing most or a few of your teeth, then partial dentures would be a better fit for you.
 They can help give you the appearance and function of a complete smile.
 However, if you’re only missing one or two teeth, you may want to consider another option, such as a bridge or dental implant.

-Implant-retained dentures are full dentures that are held in place with dental implants.
+Implant dentures are full dentures that are held in place with dental implants.
 Because they are firmly rooted in your jaw, your dentures will not slip and slide around when trying to talk or eat, like traditional dentures might.
-They also keep your jawbone from deteriorating, since they replace not just the visible crowns, but the roots of your teeth as well.
+The dental implants will also keep your jawbone from deteriorating, since they replace not just the visible crowns, but the roots of your teeth as well.
 Your face will then stay looking young and vibrant, and you will feel confident in your ability to talk, eat, and smile with ease.

 If you’ve chosen to get dentures, perhaps you’d like to learn how they’re made.
 After all, details on the crafting process let you see what these prosthetics can do.
-To that end, we at Moulton Dentistry are here to help: below is a summary of what goes into dentures and the methods used to create them.
+To that end, we at Moulton Dentistry of Hoover are here to help.
+Below is a summary of what goes into dentures and the methods used to create them.
 By reading it over, you can better understand your future restorations.
 So, whether you need a partial, full, or implant denture, here’s how it all comes together.

 Dentures are comprised of two primary parts: a base and a set of artificial teeth.
 Each has features necessary for treatment to succeed.
 As proof, consider the following descriptions: